intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

   very few of those have seen deployment.

 * Sharing information from applications to networks.
 There are a few more working examples of this (see {{intro}}).
-There have been many proposals, in this space, however, but most of them have not progressed through standards or been deployed, in part because of the issues discussed earlier in this document.
+However, numerous proposals have been made in this space, but most of them have not progressed through standards or been deployed, in part because of the issues discussed earlier in this document.